abea3costa/Portfolio/README.md

 - Managing relationships: On the Model view tab, established the relationships by linking the tables by Customer ID and Product ID.
 ![Modeling Apocalypse](https://github.com/abea3costa/Portfolio/blob/main/PowerBI%20Dashboards/Data%20Modelling%20Apocalypse.png)
 - Data Cleaning: Removed duplicates, used DAX to split columns by delimiters, to make it easier to correct the data type of the price column.
 Standardized the format and ensured all columns had the appropriate data types.
-- Visualisation: The dashboard features cards, a table, a scatter plot, a donut chart, a line chart, and two bar charts to showcase popular product choices, units sold over time, customer purchases across different US states, and the correlation between price and cost.
+- Visualisation: The dashboard features cards, a table, a scatter plot, a donut chart, a line chart, one bar chart and two column charts to showcase popular product choices, units sold over time, customer purchases across different US states, and the correlation between price and cost.
 - User-Friendly Interface: The dashboard is designed with a user-friendly interface, ensuring easy navigation and accessibility.
 - Customizable: The dashboard is highly customizable, allowing users to add or modify charts and tables based on specific changes in data.